North West Coast Connections Project

 The NWCC comprises a Nationally Significant Infrastructure Project (NSIP) which means it will be decided by the Secretary of State, through a Development Consent Order (DCO) process, rather than by a planning application to local planning authorities.
 SLDC is a statutory consultee and with other affected planning authorities in Cumbria and north Lancashire, has entered into a Planning Performance Agreement (PPA) with National Grid in order to engage effectively at each stage in the project.

-SLDC submitted it's response (PDF/1MB/59 pages) to National Grid's recent S.42 consultation, approved by Cabinet on 14 December 2016.
-It later submitted a Full Technical response (PDF/8.68MB/752 pages) (and Executive summary (PDF/401KB/41 pages)) jointly with the other PPA authorities to the timetable agreed with National Grid.
+Our response to National Grid's recent S.42 consultation (PDF/1MB/59 pages) , was approved by Cabinet on 14 December 2016.
+We later submitted a Full Technical response (PDF/8.68MB/752 pages) (and Executive summary (PDF/401KB/41 pages) jointly with the other PPA authorities to the timetable agreed with National Grid.